Damrak: Feast or Famine

 Hotels at or near Damrak

-While Damrak is very central — just outside of the train station where nearly all tourists arrive — you should not feel like you have to get a hotel on that specific street.1
+While Damrak is very central — just outside of the train station where nearly all tourists arrive — you should not feel like you have to get a hotel on that specific street.
+A notable exception is the landmark Park Plaza Victoria Amsterdam (4 stars), commonly known as the Victoria Hotel.
+Located at the beginning of Damrak, right across from Central Station, this hotel is known for its superb service, spacious rooms, and comfortable beds.

-In fact, we’d advice you to consider other, nearby hotels.
+But do consider other nearby hotels in the center of Amsterdam as well.
 Ask yourself whether you want to stay in a hotel along one of the main tourist drags, or in a classier (quieter?) location.

 Keep in mind that Amsterdam, and particularly the city’s center, is small enough to comfortably walk to many of the most sought-after tourist attractions.
 Others can be just as easily reached with a short tram ride.